 Pregnancy

 Pregnancy changes your body in many ways, so it’s not surprising that it can also affect your gums and teeth.
-Hormonal changes during pregnancy can increase your risk of gum disease.
+Hormonal changes during pregnancy can increase your risk of developing gum disease.

 Tooth decay and erosion are also possible because there’s more acid in your mouth than usual, especially if you experience morning sickness often.
 The higher hormone levels typical during pregnancy can also temporarily affect the tissues and bones that keep your teeth in place, resulting in the loosening of teeth.